Bujagali Falls

 Bujagali Falls (also spelled Budhagali) was a waterfall near Jinja in Uganda where the Nile River comes out of Lake Victoria, sometimes considered the source of the Nile.
-Starting November 2011, the falls were submerged by the new Bujagali Dam.
+Starting November 2011, the falls were submerged by the new Bujagali Power Station.

 Dam

 An acute electricity crisis impacted the livelihoods of millions of Ugandans and threatened the country's development.
 Hospitals, schools, businesses, and residences suffered daily power shortages, which have stunted Uganda's economic growth by an estimated one percent of the country's gross domestic product.
 The Bujagali project is a 200MW hydropower facility on the Victoria Nile in Uganda that will help address the country's energy crisis.
 The project supports Uganda's broader development strategy, which focuses in large part on improving the investment climate to promote growth and reduce poverty.

 Others say the costly dam's power will not meet the needs of the vast majority of the country's population, will drown a sacred waterfall, and could do further harm to Lake Victoria, the world's largest tropical lake.
 Approximately 6,800 people will be directly affected by the creation of the dam.